Frequently Asked Questions

 How is sleep apnea or snoring treated?

-Dr. Rodgers may recommend changing certain aspects of your lifestyle or habits, as well as using a mouthguard or oral appliance like the SomnoDent MAS.
+Dr. Rodgers may recommend changing certain aspects of your lifestyle or habits, as well as using a mouthguard.
 Most often, a combination of the two will effectively address a patient's mild to moderate sleep apnea.
 A much smaller number of patients – those with more severe cases of sleep apnea – might need a breathing device or surgical treatment.
 Talk to Dr. Rodgers about a home sleep study that’s available from our Dunwoody office.
 Once you've been evaluated, he can recommend the most appropriate treatment for your situation.

 Still Have Questions?